 Key features of our curriculum implementation include:

 Our ethos is based around our Bratton school values, Engagement, Integrity and Resilience.
-These values are embedded across our curriculum and, alongside assemblies, theme weeks,
+These values are embedded across our curriculum and, alongside assemblies, theme weeks and

-enrichment opportunities and our Talking Points curriculum, provide our children with a rich framework that promotes the values, attitudes and behaviours vital to living in a modern society.
+enrichment opportunities that provide our children with a rich framework that promotes the values, attitudes and behaviours vital to living in a modern society.

 Many of our units of learning are based around a ‘big question’, with subsequent questions generated to challenge our pupils’ thinking and deepen learning.